puniverse/comsat/docs/index.md

 Comsat integrates with MongoDB, for a fiber-blocking Mongo access via the [allanbank API](http://www.allanbank.com/mongodb-async-driver/index.html).

-This is how you get a fiber-freindly `MongoDatabase` instance:
+This is how you get a fiber-friendly `MongoDatabase` instance:

 ~~~ java
 MongoClient mongoClient = FiberMongoFactory.createClient( "mongodb://localhost:" + port + "/test?maxConnectionCount=10" ).asSerializedClient();